Little Steeping railway station: History

 The Kirkstead and Little Steeping Railway between Woodhall Junction to Little Steeping opened to goods traffic on 1 June 1913 and to passengers one month later.
 This saw four trains each way between Lincoln and Skegness travel through Little Steeping, together with an express service from Sheffield.
 This added to the five up and four down services and one Sunday service each way on the East Lincolnshire Line.
 A new 25-lever Saxby & Farmer signal box was opened at Bellwater Junction to the south of Little Steeping station where what became known as the "New Line" joined the East Lincolnshire Line; this replaced a four-lever ground frame next to what had been an occupation crossing with a crossing keeper's cottage.
 The station was closed to passengers on 11 September 1961 and to goods traffic on 15 June 1964.
 The last day of operation of the New Line was Saturday 3 October 1970.

 Present day

-The line through the station continues to be used by services on the Poacher Line between Grantham and Skegness.
+The station building still remains as a house while the line through the station continues to be used by services on the Poacher Line between Grantham and Skegness.